WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 3. **Keras** - a powerful Python package which enables to build complicated machine learning models (in particular neural networks) with relatively little effort.
 It’s a great tool and if you don’t know or simply don’t like Python and prefer R instead, as for today there are three ways to use Keras package in R.

 You can combine all of the above tools and build a Malaria Classifier in R. More specifically, you are about to build a convolutional neural network detecting whether the patient is infected or not based on the image of the patient's drop of blood.
-More than this - you will create a project divided into two parts: one part will be responsible for preparing and training the model- this is work for you.
-The second part will be for your coworkers - it will use the models trained in the first part to evaluate them and to predict the outcome of the examination.
+More than this - you will create a project divided into three parts: first responsible for preparing and training the model, second for scoring it - this is your job.
+The third part will be for your coworkers - it will use the models trained in the first two parts to predict the outcome of the examination.

 Lucky for you, I've already fulfilled such task, so I will guide you through preparation and deployment of the project.
 I hope that after this tutorial you will be able to create similar solution all by yourself.